jedisct1/libsodium-doc/secret-key_cryptography/chacha20-poly1305.md

 The API conforms to the proposed API for the CAESAR competition.

-The construction conforms to the [ChaCha20 and Poly1305 based Cipher Suites for TLS](https://tools.ietf.org/html/draft-agl-tls-chacha20poly1305-04) draft, and Sodium's implementation is fully interoperable with other current implementations.
+The construction conforms to the [ChaCha20 and Poly1305 based Cipher Suites for TLS](https://tools.ietf.org/html/draft-agl-tls-chacha20poly1305-04) draft.

 The [ChaCha20 and Poly1305 for IETF protocols](https://tools.ietf.org/html/rfc7539) RFC published later slightly changes the construction.
 That construction is available in Sodium as `crypto_aead_chacha20poly1305_ietf_encrypt()` and `crypto_aead_chacha20poly1305_ietf_decrypt()`.
 It features a longer nonce, which is `crypto_stream_chacha20_IETF_NONCEBYTES` bytes long.